wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 **Armor:**

 All armor pieces reduce damage by 2, but lower your dexterity by 1 (down to 1).
 You can stack 3 pieces of armors.
+Damage cannot be reduced below 1.

 ---